skgrant12/Portfolio/README.md

 # Sarah's Portfolio

 Welcome to my developer portfolio.
-My name is Sarah Grant and I am a web developer!
+My name is Sarah Grant and I am a software developer!

 Here you can learn about me, my projects, etc.